What is Responsible Gaming?

 - Understanding your chances of winning and acknowledging the “house advantage”

-- Not returning to the casino to chases your losses
+- Not returning to the casino to chase your losses

 - When your gaming does not cause you or your loved ones distress